microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 The `linalg::Matrix` template type is parameterized based on the matrix component data type, dimensions, use, and scope.
 These parameters restrict where and how a matrix can be used.

+### Stage Availability

+All operations on `Thread` scope matrices are available in all shader stages.
+Operations on `Wave` and `ThreadGroup` scope matrices are available in compute, mesh, and amplification shaders.

 #### Matrix Use